Meet the maker: Katie from the Queen StitchPublished on 29 January 2019 By Meg 4 min read

-Most makers love winter so they can cuddle up and create in the coziness.
+Most makers love winter so they can cuddle up and create in the cosiness.
 Does one season inspire you to make more than another?

-I find the vibrant colors of spring and summer so inspiring.
-You have pastels, botanicals, neons, and all sorts of color palettes peeking at you from every direction.
-But fall and winter are magical too.
+I find the vibrant colours of spring and summer so inspiring.
+You have pastels, botanicals, neons, and all sorts of colour palettes peeking at you from every direction.
+But autumn and winter are magical too.
 For me they’re all about the textures from crisping leaves and frosted grass, to cable knits and alpaca blends.